Arghya-Dutta1/Arghya-Dutta1/README.md

 <h3 align="left">About Me:</h3>

-- 🔭 I’m currently working on [Expense Tracker](https://github.com/Arghya-Dutta1/Expense-Tracker) and other projects (coming soon).
+- 🔭 I’m currently working on [URL Shortener](https://github.com/Arghya-Dutta1/URL-Shortener) and other projects (coming soon).

-- 🌱 I’m currently learning **Core JAVA**
+- 🌱 I’m currently learning **Back-End and DevOps**

 - 📫 How to reach me **arghyadutta2002@gmail.com**